Nila Kaalam: Cast

-Production

-An earlier title for the project was Pookutti.
-The film was made in 18 days on a shoestring budget of ₹45 lakh (worth ₹3.5 crore in 2021 prices).

-Release
+Release and reception

-The film had a brief theatrical run after the film was broadcast on television.

-A reviewer from The Hindu cited that "Udayaraj as Pulli hogs the limelight.
+The film had a brief theatrical run after it was broadcast on television.
+Savitha Padmanabhan from The Hindu wrote that "Udayaraj as Pulli hogs the limelight.
 As the eight-year-old orphan who only dreams of being with his non- existent mother and is completely ignorant about the ways of the mean world, Udayaraj would give the best actor a run for his money".
+Malini Mannath of Chennai Online wrote "The director has been able to bring out some very natural and spontaneous performance from the three child artistes.
+But does a film targetted at children, and dealing with the story of lonely kids having innocent fun, deserve such a tragic ending?".
+Go4i.com appreciated the direction, cast performances, and screenplay.